240-249-8250

 More About Dr. Varma

-During her general surgery residency and fellowship training, Dr. Varma was exposed to many different kinds of patients with many different disease processes and she learned all of the traditional and contemporary methods of treating these patients.
+During her general surgery residency and fellowship training, Dr. Varma was exposed to many different kinds of patients with many different disease processes, and she learned all of the traditional and contemporary methods of treating these patients.

 During her appointment as Faculty in the Division of Vascular Surgery at Columbia University Medical Center, New York, Dr. Varma was very involved in teaching residents and medical students.
-She stayed on Faculty at Columbia University for over 10 years.
+She stayed on the Faculty at Columbia University for over 10 years.
 At this time, she was also the Chief of Vascular Surgery at Palisades Medical Center and the Director of its Vascular Laboratory.
-She took care of patients with patients with arterial and venous insufficiency on a daily basis.
+She took care of patients with arterial and venous insufficiency on a daily basis.

 Dr. Varma has continued to learn newer methods of treatment so that she can offer the most sophisticated and latest of treatments to her patients.
 She has many years’ experience with vascular ultrasound and ultrasound-guided venous access, the very foundation used in today’s office-based procedures.